yast/yast.github.io/_posts/2021-11-24-digest-of-yast-development-sprints-135-136.md

 structures and [this improvement](https://github.com/yast/yast-yast2/pull/1204) in the way YaST manages the initialization of its user interface.

-Talking about internals, we have mentioned several times our ongoing effort to restructure how software management works in YaST.
+Talking about internals, we mentioned several times our ongoing effort to restructure how software management works in YaST.
 You can see some more technical details in [this gist](https://gist.github.com/imobachgs/30942b4b89f4b33125ca9d1f6b1476b1) if you have an interest in the design of computer programs and APIs.